Competitiveness, Growth and Crisis

 Joint Vienna Institute (JVI), Mariahilfer Strasse 97, 1060 Vienna

 Junior- to mid-level officials from central banks and government agencies from non-EU countries who are involved in the collection, compilation, and analysis of competitiveness indicators.
 Participants should have a degree in economics, statistics or equivalent experience.
-Proficiency in the use of spreadsheets and knowledge of statistical programs is welcome.
+Proficiency in the use of spreadsheets and knowledge of statistical programs are welcome.

 The course is conducted in English only.